CoderDojoTC/arduino/docs/index.md

 We also use Nanos for our projects since they can easily fit on a breadboard and we can get them in bulk for around $3 from China.
 This is called a DIP-30 package (Dual Inline Package with 30 pins).

+## Tinkercad
+This is just the basics of creating Arduino circuits using the Tinkercad web-based Arduino simulator.
+We start out with the Blink lab and then go on to use many LEDs, add sensors and other projects that demonstrate various Arduino programming concepts.

+## Tinkercad LED Strips
+This course is ideal for students to learn how to program the low-cost LED strips.
+Once the students master the online labs they can purchase their own kits or participate in our popular costume contests or create "art bikes" that glow with patterns at night.
+[Iinkercad LED Strips Course](./tinkercad-neopixel/00-intro.md).